Skip to content

 Limited Feature Parity

-Some features from Netlify/Decap CMS are not yet implemented or will not be implemented in Sveltia CMS.
+Some features from Netlify/Decap CMS, including Editorial Workflow and Git Gateway, are not yet implemented or will not be implemented in Sveltia CMS.
 Please check the compatibility section below to see if your use case is supported.

 Compatibility